mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 can easily switch between them using `make switch context=some` Execute `make usage` to see detailed description of all targets.

+We rely on different environment variables to run tests on different environments.

 #### Install necessary tools and commit hook

 Initialize python virtual environment.